technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-04/Lab-04-Create-and-manage-sensitivity-labels.md

 ---
 lab:
-  title: Lab 4 — Protect high-value data with encrypted sensitivity labels, label groups, content marking and dynamic watermarking, client-side and service-side auto-labeling, and Defender for Cloud Apps integration
+  title: Lab 4 — Protect high-value data with encrypted sensitivity labels, label groups, content marking and dynamic watermarking, client-side and service-side auto-labeling
-  description: In this lab we created and published encrypted sensitivity labels with content marking and watermarking, configured auto-labeling, and integrated labeling with Defender for Cloud Apps.
+  description: In this lab we created and published encrypted sensitivity labels with content marking and watermarking, configured auto-labeling.
   duration: 30 minutes
   level: 300
   islab: true